siangjun2/tp/docs/UserGuide.md

 # TutorPal User Guide

-TutorPal helps small, single-subject tuition centres manage students effortlessly by centralising contact details, grades, attendance, payment status, subject assignments, tutors, and class schedules in one easy-to-use command-line system (with a simple GUI).
+TutorPal helps small, single-subject tuition centre owners manage students and tutors effortlessly by centralizing contact info, attendance and monthly payment tracking (student fees and tutor salaries) in one easy-to-use command-line system.
 Designed for owners, tutors, and admins who are familiar with CLI workflows, it saves time, reduces errors, and lets you focus on teaching instead of paperwork.

 <!-- * Table of Contents -->
 <page-nav-print />